Skip to content Skip to footer

 And what do I read now?
 Well still Our Type of book, tending to read through various authors at a time.
 I also read a lot of theological books (and of course the Bible), and in my lighter moments am very hot on clerical biographies.
 I also enjoy Miss Read, Dick Francis and a few who-dun-its.

-For GGBP I am responsible for all the contracts, and for organising the publishing programme, including typesetting most books myself, and for dealing with our printers.
+For GGBP I am responsible for all the contracts, and for organising the publishing programme, including typesetting all the books myself, and for dealing with our printers.
 I also answer all the e-mails, and maintain the website.
 As well, I like looking after our stock room (in the garage), and opening the post

 Ann Mackie-Hunter, Co-Owner and Manager